chapter 2 - laundry / walk-in closet

 total cost right now is $51ish.

-between the clothes hanger, the dresser and the organizer, all or most of my clothes should go in there, which is off the bathroom. the idea is that you get dressed when you get out of the shower, not when you get out of bed, so this makes more sense than trying to find some solution to cramming clothes into a small bedroom without a closet. that also means i have more shelving spaces for books in the bedroom.
+between the clothes rack, the dresser and the closet, all or most of my clothes should go in there, which is off the bathroom. the idea is that you get dressed when you get out of the shower, not when you get out of bed, so this makes more sense than trying to find some solution to cramming clothes into a small bedroom without a closet. that also means i have more shelving spaces for books in the bedroom.